ExpressionEngine/ExpressionEngine-User-Guide/source/general/throttling.rst

 Throttling Preferences
 ----------------------

-ExpressionEngine's Throttling Preferences can be found in the control panel at this page:

-Admin > System Preferences > Throttling Configuration

 The preferences in the Throttling page enable you to set various parameters to control the threshold at which the feature kicks in, and the action that should be taken when the threshold is exceeded.
 Since